calum74/sequence/docs/tutorial.md

     }
 ```

-Output sequences are typically lambdas or write to containers. `writer()` is used to create an `output_sequence<>` that adds the element to a container, for example:
+Output sequences are usually lambdas or sinks to write to containers. `writer()` is used to create an `output_sequence<>` that adds the elements to a container, for example:

 ```c++
     std::vector<std::string> options;